S-unya/zero-context/src/pages/blog/TriangleOfForces.md

 ```

 Notice the `:root {}` pseudo-class, it matches the `<html>` element, so all
-variables declared in there are scoped to the html tag and its descendants.
+variables declared in there are scoped to the html tag and its descendants - i.e. globally.

 Whether the above looks like a good solution or not, let's examine it by
 outlining the boundaries:

 1. There is the possible JS/CSS team member boundary as above
-2. The `:root {}` - this encapsulates the boundary between CSS and HTML.
+2. The `:root {}` - global scope.
 3. The files, there are 3 files; 2 CSS and 1 JS.
 4. The CSS/JS boundary, unlike above, these are kept separate
 5. As above, there is the JSX `<button>`/HTML `<button>` boundary